 Following is a description of the valuation methodologies and inputs used for assets measured at fair value on a recurring basis and recognized in the accompanying statements of financial position, as well as the general classification of such assets pursuant to the valuation hierarchy.
-There have been no significant changes in the valuation techniques during the year ended December 31, 2016.
-The process used in developing the reported fair value for Level 3 classified assets is described below.
+There have been no significant changes in the valuation techniques during the year ended December 31, 2017.